-While Article25 does not oblige controllers to implement any prescribed technical and organizational measures or safeguards, the measures and safeguards chosen by controllers should be designed to be robust and be able to be scaled up in accordance with any increase in risk of non-compliance with the principles.
+While Aticle 25 does not oblige controllers to implement any prescribed technical and organizational measures or safeguards, the measures and safeguards chosen by controllers should be designed to be robust and be able to be scaled up in accordance with any increase in risk of non-compliance with the principles.

 In order to demonstrate compliance, controllers may opt in for the use ‘key performance indicators to demonstrate compliance.
 Key performance indicators may include metrics to demonstrate the effectiveness of the measures in question.
 Metrics maybe quantitative, such as level of risk, reduction of complaints, reduction of response time when data subjects exercise their rights; or qualitative, such as evaluations of performance, use of grading scales, or expert assessments.
 Alternatively, controllers may provide the rationale behind their assessment of the effectiveness of the chosen measures and safeguards.’